 Humidity: Tolerates standard household humidity.

 USDA Hardy Zone: 10 & 11

-Ponytail Palms make great outdoor plants, but they are not winter hardy and should be brought inside once temperatures dip below 55 degrees.
-Spring through Fall, your Ponytail Palm can be kept in Partial Sun, but make sure to not keep it in direct sunlight for long periods of time as the leaves can sunburn (Texas Zone 8).
+Panda Plants make great outdoor plants, but they are not winter hardy and should be brought inside once temperatures dip below 55 degrees.
+Spring through Fall, your Panda Plant can be kept in Full to Partial Shade, but make sure to not keep it in direct sunlight for long periods of time (Texas Zone 8).
 Water once your plant has had a chance to dry out, usually about once every 7-10 days with moderate temperatures.